Zabrane/qlnd/doc/LightningTickerplants.md

 cltv_expiry | "144"
 ```

 If the payer is satisfied with the invoice details, the [`.lnd.sendPayment`](https://api.lightning.community/rest/index.html#v1-channels-transactions) API can be used to pay the invoice over Lightning.
-The below payment settles in miliseconds.
+The below payment settles in milliseconds.

 ```q
 q).lnd.sendPayment[(enlist `payment_request)!(enlist paymentRequest)]